marmor97/cds-visual-exam/README.md

 ## ❓ Questions and contact
-To ask questions, please contact me on mariemortensen97@gmail.com.
+For questions and other inquiries, please contact me on mariemortensen97@gmail.com.